miguilimzero/teeworlds-mods/README.md

 # Mods Repository

 This repository contains scripts to build server binaries and binaries for mods that source were never published for as many known mods of Teeworlds ecosystem.
-The repository is also responsible for the map listing for unmaintained mods.
+The repository is also responsible for the storage of map files from unmaintained mods.

 ## Supported Mods